Jürgen Locadia: Early career

-At the start of the 2012–13 season, Locadia started well in the Jong PSV when he scored eleven times in the first six matches for the Jong side, including two braces and a hat–trick.
+Locadia started off the Jong PSV 2012–13 season well making 11 goals in the first six matches, including two braces and a hat–trick.
 With his first team opportunities coming from the substitute bench, Locadia returned to Jong PSV on 26 November 2012 against Feyenoord U21 and scored twice, in a 5–4 win.
 He later scored five more goals for the Jong side, including a hat–trick against Jong NEC Nijmegen on 19 February 2013.

 PSV Eindhoven

-Following his performance in the Otten Cup tournament, Manager Fred Rutten praised his performance, saying: "Locadia is a goal-scoring machine.
+Following his performance in the 2011 Otten Cup, Manager Fred Rutten praised his performance, saying: "Locadia is a goal-scoring machine.
 He has surprised us in a positive way.
 He is very fast."
 Meanwhile, PSV Eindhoven's technical manager Marcel Brands hinted of calling up Locadia into the first team.
 On 21 September 2011, he made his first appearance for PSV in a KNVB Cup match against VVSB, coming on as a substitute for Tim Matavž in the 72nd minute, and scored the club's sixth goal in the 80th minute, winning 8–0.
 After the match, Manager Rutten said he would call up Locadia and teammate Memphis Depay to the first team, as long as, they perform well.
 Locadia made his first start for PSV in the following round against FC Lisse on 27 October 2011, as the club won 3–0.
 At the end of the 2011–12 season, he went on to make two appearances and scoring once in all competitions.